Zoocha/ZR-Layout-Builder-bundle/README.md

-# Zoocha Layout Builder Bundle Recipe Installation Guide
+# ZR Layout Builder Bundle Recipe Installation Guide

-To install the Zoocha Layout Builder Bundle Recipe, follow the steps below:
+To install the ZR Layout Builder Bundle Recipe, follow the steps below:

 1. Open your terminal.
 2. Navigate to your project directory.
-3. Add the below in the Drupal Root's composer.json installer-paths
+3. Ahead of running `composer require zr/RECIPE_NAME` - ensure the below has been added to the root `composer.json` **installer-paths**
     ```sh
     "web/recipes/custom/{$name}": ["type:drupal-recipe"]
     ```